-If you pay for day care, you may be eligible for a tax credit to offset some of your tax bill.
+If you pay for day care, you may be eligible for a tax credit to offset some of your federal income tax bill.
 This credit applies to qualifying children who were under the age of 13 when the care was provided.
 It also applies to any child, spouse, or other dependent, regardless of age, who is physically or mentally unable to care for themselves.

 The credit is even available for someone incapable of self-care, who lived with you more than half the year and is not your dependent because they have a gross income equal to or over the exemption amount, they file a joint return, or they’re claimed as a dependent on someone else’s return.

-Here’s everything you need to know about federal tax deductions for child care expenses.
+Here’s everything taxpayers need to know about federal tax deductions for child care expenses.

-All expenses you pay for child or dependent care so that you can work or look for work qualify.
+All expenses you pay for child or dependent care expenses so that you can work or look for work qualify.
 This includes payments to a day care center, babysitter, nanny, before and after school care, and even a summer day camp (overnight camps don’t qualify).
 You can use up to $3,000 of expenses to calculate the credit for one qualifying individual or $6,000 for two or more qualifying individuals.

 The amounts paid for the care of each child do not have to be equal.
 For example, you could pay $2,500 for one child and $3,500 for the other and still use $6,000 as the total care expenses.
 If you receive child or dependent care benefits from your employer tax-free, you must subtract that amount from your expenses before calculating the credit.

 There are some limitations on who can be a care provider when it comes to relatives or dependents.
 The care provider cannot be your spouse, the parent of the qualifying individual, your child who is under the age of 19, or someone you or your spouse may claim as a dependent on your tax return.

 How to Calculate Your Credit Amount